pawelrojek/nextcloud-drawio/README.md

 - Requires [Nextcloud](https://nextcloud.com) >11.0.0
 - Multi language support (l10n)
 - Inspired by the old Draw.io Integration and OnlyOffice
-- Tested with Chrome 58-86 and Firefox 53-77
+- Tested with Chrome 58-89 and Firefox 53-86
-- Tested with PHP 5.6/7.1/7.3
+- Tested with PHP 5.6/7.1/7.3/8.0
-- Draw.io Integration v0.9.9 tested with NextCloud 11.0.3 / 12.0.2 / 13.0.6 / 14.0.4 / 15.0.0 / 16.0.0 / 17.0.0 / 18.0.0 / 19.0.0 / 20.0.0* / 21.0.0*
+- Draw.io Integration v1.0.0 tested with NextCloud 11.0.3 / 12.0.2 / 13.0.6 / 14.0.4 / 15.0.0 / 16.0.0 / 17.0.0 / 18.0.0 / 19.0.0 / 20.0.0 / 21.0.0
-  * see Known Issues

 ## Mimetype detection ##

-Unfortunately, apps can't declare new mimetypes on the fly.
 To make Draw.io work properly, you need to add a new mimetypes in the `mimetypemapping.json` file (at Nextcloud level).

+Go to `Admin settings > Additional settings` ( `/index.php/settings/admin/additional` ) and click the `Save` button to register MIME types.

+Or you can do it manually:
+- Download [mimetypemapping.json](https://github.com/pawelrojek/nextcloud-drawio/mimetypemapping.json) and save it in `config` folder or
-To proceed, just copy `/resources/config/mimetypemapping.dist.json` to `/config/mimetypemapping.json` (in the `config/` folder at Nextcloud’s root directory; the file should be stored next to the `config.php` file).
+- Copy `/resources/config/mimetypemapping.dist.json` to `/config/mimetypemapping.json`
+(in the `config/` folder at Nextcloud’s root directory; the file should be stored next to the `config.php` file).
 Afterwards add the two following line just after the “_comment” lines.
     "drawio": ["application/x-drawio"],

 If all other mimetypes are not working properly, just run the